alex-kalanis/kw_cache/README.md

 2.)
 Set storage(s) which will be used by cache.

 3.)
-Connect the "kalanis\kw_cache\Cache" into your app.
+Connect the "kalanis\kw_cache\*" into your app.
 Extends it for setting your case.

 4.)
 Just call it